material flow cost accounting mfca header

 life cycle analysis meaning

-A Life Cycle Analysis (LCA) is a systematic analysis of the environmental impact of a product over…
+An LCA is a systematic analysis of the environmental impact of a product over its entire life cycle.